I’m Going to See Who’s Following Me.

 They’re directly behind me.

-I glance at my rear view mirror again.
-The dim yellow of a broken headlight is traveling beside the powerful beam I first saw.
+I glance in my rearview mirror again.
+The dim yellow of a broken headlight is travelling beside the powerful beam I first saw.

 That’s not a biker… and I don’t think they’re trying to overtake me.